Francis Allman: Commandant of Newcastle

+Pastoralist and police magistrate

-Once he returned to Sydney he returned to his normal duties before retiring on half-pay in December 1824 and being appointed commandant at Newcastle.
-Two years later Governor Darling abolished this office and Allman decided to take up farming on his grant of 2560 acres (1036 ha) near Muswellbrook.
+Governor Darling abolished the office of Commandant at Newcastle in 1826 and Allman decided to take up farming on his grant of 2560 acres (1036 ha) near Muswellbrook.
 By 1828 Allman was living in Wallis Plains with his wife Sarah, aged 41; John James, aged 16; Francis William, aged 14; Sarah, aged 12; Maria, aged 10; Harriet, aged 8; George, aged 6; Frederick, aged 1.
 He continued to serve as a magistrate and in 1832 was appointed police magistrate for the Illawarra region in New South Wales.
 In March 1834 he took up the same role in Goulburn and at Campbelltown in July 1836.
 In February 1843 he was appointed as magistrate at Berrima.

 Later years and death

 Even with these appointments Allman appears to have found it hard to get ahead in the Colony and much of his life was spent in efforts to improve the prospects for his family.
-In June 1844 financial difficulties seemed to have forced him to resign his position.
+In June 1844 financial difficulties led him into bankruptcy and forced him to resign his position.
 He retired to Yass, a town in south-eastern New South Wales where he died on 24 October 1860.
 He was buried with military honours in the Church of England cemetery.